City of Lubbock confirms additional COVID-19 cases

-The City of Lubbock confirmed 105 new cases and 54 recoveries of COVID-19 in Lubbock County as of 4 p.m. on July 30.
+The City of Lubbock confirmed 39 new cases and 1 recovery of COVID-19 in Lubbock County as of 4 p.m. on August 2.

 For more information, visit mylubbock.us/COVID19.